KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/22-journey-quest.md

 * **The Ordeals & The Antagonists (Fragmentation Forces):**
     Obstacles externalize inner Inverse patterns—dragons (IL₄ (IDP / IDL: Psychea / Nyxea)), tyrants (IL₂ (ISS: Echthros)), tempters (IL₂ (ISM: Skotos)).
-    Each ordeal tests and refines a distinct quality of resonance.
+    Each ordeal discloses, pressures, or reorders a distinct quality of resonance.

 * **The Goal (Elixir / Grail / Home):**
     The object sought is a **Symbol of Synthesis:**